pranay2063/DistributedSystems/Search/Elastic/README.md

-Inverted Index - Stores documents (id) corresponding to a searck key
+Inverted Index - Stores documents (id) corresponding to a search key